helio670/resources/README.md

   * [2017](https://www.youtube.com/channel/UCrJhliKNQ8g0qoE_zvL8eVg)
 * Galleries are super duper useful to help figure out how people did things.
 Rather than writing something from scratch, you can find a good example of what you're trying to do and start with that code.
 Good examples are the [Matplotlib gallery](https://matplotlib.org/gallery.html) of plotting examples, and the [Heliopython gallery](http://heliopython.org/gallery/generated/gallery/index.html) of recipes for heliophysics data analysis supported by [heliopython.org](http://heliopython.org)

+Focusing on interactive plotting in web browsers, PyViz provides:

 ### Practice, practice, practice!!
 * [Project Euler](https://projecteuler.net/): The motivation for starting Project Euler is to provide a platform for the inquiring mind to delve into unfamiliar areas and learn new concepts in a fun and recreational context.
 A great way to challenge yourself and have honing your programming skills!
 * [Advent of Code](https://adventofcode.com/): Great practice to help you continue to learn python.
 Challenges get more and more